shoeiico/namada-shielded-expedition/IBC-relayer_se_osmosis.md

-To complete this subclass "Operating IBC/ Interoperability infrastructure", I demonstrating how to create IBC relayer channel on the fullnodes of Namada SE testnet and Osmosis testnet.
+To complete this subclass "Operating IBC/ Interoperability infrastructure", I demonstrate how to create IBC relayer channel on the fullnodes of Namada SE testnet and Osmosis testnet.

-1. Deploy Osmosis fullnode on this server which chain-id is 'osmo-test-5', IP: 127.0.0.1
+1. Deploy Namada fullnode on remote server which chain-id is 'shielded-expedition.88f17d1d14', IP: 213.136.71.166
-2. Deploy Namada fullnode on another server which chain-id is 'shielded-expedition.88f17d1d14', IP: 213.136.71.166
+2. Deploy Osmosis fullnode on this server which chain-id is 'osmo-test-5', IP: 127.0.0.1
 3. Prepare Relayer accounts for Namada and Osmosis
 4. Prepare config.toml for Hermes
 5. Add relayer accounts to Hermes
 6. Create relayer channel